 Computer science careers in Iowa could increase with the passing of legislation which funds computer science education across the state for every student in kindergarten through twelfth grade.
 The Bill SF 274, which takes effect July 1, 2019, also establishes a computer science professional development fund of $250,000 for 2018-2019.

-Computer science careers in Iowa could increase with the passing of legislation which funds computer science education across the state for every student in kindergarten through twelfth grade.
+Computer science careers in Iowa could increase with the passing of legislation which funds computer science education across the state for every student in kindergarten through 12th grade.

 Higher Education in Iowa